alexanderpharwood/pruve/README.md

 pruve('6 is my age').pattern('^6')
 ```

-**Note:** when using named validation, pettern does not support period-separated strings.
+**Note:** when using named validation, pattern does not support period-separated strings.
 Rules must be provided as an array:

 ```
 let values = {